-Are you wondering why a stray cat pops up at your front door as soon as you get home from work?
+Are you wondering why there’s a stray cat visiting your front door as soon as you get home from work?
 Or perhaps it is propped up against the door with a look of “where the heck have you been, human?
 I’ve been waiting for you for hours!”
 Your first thought might be to shoo it away, so it doesn’t get too familiar, or give it a treat and send it on its way.
 But have ever asked yourself what exactly does it mean when a stray cat comes to your house?

 A short while back, we had a friendly feline visitor that stopped in at the H&R headquarters every few days.
 It got us all thinking about this very thing, which is why we decided to look into it.
 And naturally, we wanted to share our findings with you.

 Why a Stray Cat Might Come to Your House?

 There are an estimated nine million stray cats in the UK and approximately one and a half million feral cats.
 This means there is a very good chance you will have a close encounter with the feline kind if you haven’t already.